PriyankaNBandaru/Weather_Swift/README.md

 Locations can be preconfigured form [Locations.json](https://github.com/PriyankaNBandaru/Weather_Swift/blob/main/Weather_Swift/Locations.json)

-The app supports all iPhone models.

-Weather API data is fetched on the launch of the application i.e., whenever the view appears.
+Weather API data is fetched on the launch of the application and also fetched every 3 minutes to retrieve the latest information.The api is fetched every 3 minutes and the last updated label at the bottom of view is uupdated accordingly.

 # App Architecture Overview: